-Step 4:If your complaint remains unresolved you can contact the Regulation Oversight and Quality Service the Directorate’s independent complaint management service for all areas of the Directorate.
-The Regulation Oversight and Quality Service will liaise with the relevant area and determine what further action can be taken.
+Step 4:If your complaint remains unresolved you can contact the Quality, Complaints and Regulation Unit, the Directorate’s independent complaint management service for all areas of the Directorate.
+The Quality, Complaints and Regulation Unit will liaise with the relevant area and determine what further action can be taken.
 See also Internal Review.

 If you are still dissatisfied with our response you can refer your complaint to an external oversight such as the ACT Ombudsman, Human Rights Commission, Privacy Commissioner, ACT Civil and Administrative Tribunal.

 Feedback - I don’t want to complain BUT

 Do you want to provide us with feedback about a concern or just something you think we can do better but don’t want to make a formal complaint?
 You can use any of the above methods and, you can provide information anonymously.
 We aim to use all feedback to continuously improve our services so appreciate all comments.